pmdjdias/ua_infovis/D3/Lesson_02/README.md

     .attr("id","sort_button")
     .text("Sort bars");
 ```
-The following code sort the bars using a `sort` flag and the some sort helper (to sorte and define the rules to sort) functions of D3:
+The following code sort the bars using a `sort` flag and the some sort helper (to sort and define the rules to sort) functions of D3:
 ``` javascript
 //Define sort order flag
 var sortOrder = false;